hsshon/hsshon.github.io/_projects/6_project.md

 Project Description

--Designed the operations-center architecture and algorithms that connect roadside video infrastructure with mobility services.
+- Designed the operations-center architecture and algorithms that connect roadside video infrastructure with mobility services.
 Built an end-to-end prototype in which closed-circuit television (CCTV) streams are ingested, analyzed, and converted into hazard alerts for autonomous vehicles and the control dashboard (e.g., occlusions, low-visibility, wrong-way or stopped vehicles).

 Role & Contributions